karl-zylinski/karl-zylinski.github.io/content/posts/handle-based-arrays.md

 ```go
 ha.items[h.idx].handle == h
 ```
 Remember: The handle contains both the index _and_ the generation.
 The handle `h` and the `handle` field of the element will only be equal if both the index and the generation match.
 This makes sure that the thing at that index _has not been replaced_.
-This is why generation is so important: It makes it possible to store a handle and be sure that it still refers to the same thing that it initially did.
+This is why the generation is so important: It makes it possible to store a handle and be sure that it still refers to the same thing that it initially did.

 There's also a `ha_get` procedure that returns a value instead of a pointer: